-This statement was made in consultation with MIL, MGIL, MSPL and MIPL and made pursuant to the reporting requirements under the Commonwealth Modern Slavery Act 2018 (Cth) and constitutes MLA's Modern Slavery Statement for the financial year ending 31 December.
+This statement was made pursuant to the reporting requirements under the Commonwealth Modern Slavery Act 2018 (Cth) and constitutes MLA's modern slavery statement for the financial year ending 31 December 2022.

-The Boards of MIL and MGIL approved this statement on behalf of all entities in MLA on 25 May 2022.
+The Boards of MIL and MGIL approved this statement on behalf of all entities under MLA on 16 May 2023.
 The Board of MIL approved this statement as parent entity of MSPL and MIPL.